George Germain, 1st Viscount Sackville: Family

 He was known to be gay.

 Early military career

-He started as a captain in the 7th Horse (later the 6th Dragoon Guards).
+Germain started as a captain in the 7th Horse (later the 6th Dragoon Guards).
 In 1740, he transferred to the Gloucestershire Regiment of Foot as a lieutenant colonel.
 The regiment was sent to Germany to participate in the War of the Austrian Succession.
-In 1743. he was advanced to brevet colonel.
+In 1743, he was promoted to brevet colonel.

 Battle of Fontenoy

 The Battle of Fontenoy in 1745 where Sackville first distinguished himself.
 He was wounded and captured by the French.